amatherne/amatherne/_posts/_problem-to-be-solved.md

 1. Research Client
+2. User Stories
+    A. Students who are studying
+    B. People out for a show at the venue attatched
-2. Look into possible problems and solutions to them
+3. Look into possible problems and solutions to them
-3. Discover Possible Paths towards Solution
+4. Discover Possible Paths towards Solution
     A. Word List
     B. Image/Texture Discovery
     C. Sketches